poezio/poezio/doc/source/configuration.rst

         bottom in the list, if set to ``asc``, they will be displayed from bottom to top.

-    deterministic_nick_colors

-        **Default value:** ``true``

-        Use a deterministic algorithm to choose the user colors in chatrooms if set to ``true``.
-Otherwise the colors will be picked randomly.

-        The value of this option affects the behavior of :term:`/recolor`.

     nick_color_aliases

         **Default value:** ``true``

         Automatically search for color of nick aliases.
 For example, if nick is set to red, _nick, nick\_, _nick_, nick\__ etc. will have the same color.
         Aliases colors are checked first, so that it is still possible to have different colors for nick\_ and nick.

     vertical_tab_list_size